Living organisms are mainly based on four main classes of biomolecules.

 It can discover the presence of genetic changes that cause disease.

-It is used to check for certain markers of diseases and hereditary traits.
+It is used to check for specific markers of diseases and hereditary traits.

 Tissue samples taken from the liver and muscle are tested for disease or abnormal cell function.

-Contrast-enhanced ultrasound, CT, and MRI create detailed images of the size, structure, and function of organs and vessels.
+Contrast-enhanced ultrasound, CT, and MRI create detailed images of organs and vessels’ size, structure, and function.

-This non-surgical alternative to a liver biopsy uses ultrasound to check for stiffness of the liver due to scarring, called liver fibrosis.
+This non-surgical alternative to a liver biopsy uses ultrasound to check for liver stiffness due to scarring, called liver fibrosis.

 Monitoring of preventive diseases

-Living with glycogen storage disease means closely monitoring the results of laboratory tests, as well as periodic tests and examinations to diagnose complications when they arise.
+Living with glycogen storage disease means closely monitoring the results of laboratory tests and periodic tests and examinations to diagnose complications when they arise.

 Severe forms of glycogen storage disease can damage the heart and lungs and cause infections.